roshnet/roshnet.github.io/_posts/2019-07-25-sih-experience.markdown

 There were also a Zomba dance session which happened later, unfortunately of which there were no pictures captured.

-At 4 a.m. the next morning, it was chilling cold outside, and I was out of energy the moment I sat idle, and needless to mention,
-I needed a pitstop.
+At 4 a.m. the next morning, it was chilling with a cool breeze outside, and I was out of energy the moment I sat idle, and needless to mention, I needed a pitstop.

 I went out for a break, and ended up taking a nap in my room.